anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - Login access to the Platform’s components must be through encrypted protocols such as SSH v2 or TLS v1.2 or higher.
 Note: Hardened jump servers isolated from external networks are recommended
-     - :ref:`ref_arch/openstack/chapters/chapter06: security lcm`
+     - :ref:`ref_arch/openstack/chapters/chapter06:security lcm`
    * - sec.sys.017
      - Access
      - The Platform must provide the capability of using digital certificates that comply with X.509 standards issued by a trusted Certification Authority.
-     - :ref:`ref_arch/openstack/chapters/chapter06: confidentiality and integrity`
+     - :ref:`ref_arch/openstack/chapters/chapter06:confidentiality and integrity`
    * - sec.sys.018
      - Access
      - The Platform must provide the capability of allowing certificate renewal and revocation.